-$\delta_0$ - is a constant term; $\delta_1$ - coefficient; $u_i$ - the time-constant unobserved effect; $\varepsilon{it}$ - error term; $t \in [2000;2008]$ - refers to the time period; i - indicates the terminal.
+δ_0 - is a constant term; δ_1 - coefficient; u_i - the time-constant unobserved effect; ε{it} - error term; $t \in [2000,2008]$ - refers to the time period; i - indicates the terminal.

-Models in natural logarithms can better explain rent payments to the airport because of the nonlinaear relationship between rent payments and Specialty Retail/F&B revenue.
+Model in natural logarithms can better explain rent payments to the airport because of the nonlinaear relationship between rent payments and Specialty Retail/F&B revenue.
 The descriptive statistics for the dependent and independent variables are shown in the Table 1.

-All analysis and descriptive statistic were performed at the terminal level.
-Table 1 reveals the data's unbalanced structure as not all the airports provided detailed data.
+All analysis as well as descriptive statistic performed at the terminal level.

+Table 1 reveals the unbalanced structure of the data as not all the airports provided detailed data.

-Next the results of model estimations for Specialty retail and F&B revenue drivers will be presented, following by models which analyze Specialty retail and F&B rent payments to the airport.
+Next results of model estimations for Specialty retail and F&B revenue drivers will be presented, following by models which analyze Specialty retail and F&B rent payments to the airport.